 The Discard pile works like a discard pile in some rummy games, where the only card available for drawing from the pile is the one on top, that is, the most recent, previous discard.

 Looks sharp, eh?
 By the way, this set was originally owned by a Hollywood director named Bernard B. Ray who did a lot of B westerns.
 Ray's brother Leon Shamroy directed and produced some major films including Cleopatra and Planet of the Apes.
 When Ray's grandson put Anex-A-Gram up on eBay, I was the only bidder, which is all the evidence you need that civilization is in an unrecoverable nosedive.

-I'm pretty sure these 70 tiles represent the complete set.
-I made up a missing F. Ironically, I cut out a corner of a folded Scrabble board, which had just the right thickness, color, and texture.
+I had to make up a missing F. Ironically, I cut out a corner of a folded Scrabble board, which has just the right thickness, color, and texture.

 Now, take another look at the "Example of completed crossword" in the inner lid.

 HOME O VEIN PANE ODE HEN N TO YES NINE SUET

 It could not have been formed with the provided tile set, since it has 8 E's and 6 N's.
 Did they mix in the "ACCESSORY SET full of extra letters" touted at the bottom of the lid?
 I doubt it; I think the rules writer just concocted the "completed crossword" out of her head.

 Here's a very unlikely draw of Anex-A-Gram tiles.
 Then again,